What Is Unified Communications? Key Benefits and Use Cases

 Unified communication integrates the services of vertical and horizontal units within an organization and streamlines business operations within one single cloud.
 The most common examples are cloud telephony, WhatsApp business API, and email service.

-No matter what lead acquisition channel is being deployed by a business, the data gets stored via the API call dynamically.
-The lead flow is maintained in a way that the cloud runs specific offers, logic, and code based on intent and strength.
+No matter what lead acquisition channel a business deploys, the data gets stored dynamically via the API call.
+The lead flow is maintained so that the cloud runs specific offers, logic, and code based on intent and strength.
 At no point in the unified communication strategy should a person feel unattended.

 Several progressions in technology today have passed the golden hand to businesses.
 As the cloud wave takes over, applications get containerized to produce efficient data handling and quick lead generation via customer communication channels.
 But that wasn't always the case.